We offer opportunities for healthcare professionals from overseas to observe and learn from our world-class team.

 - research activities

 Observerships are available in all medical and non-medical departments (subject to availability).
-Candidates for medical observership placements must be qualified in their home country, but professional registration is not required.
+Candidates for medical observership placements must be qualified in their home country.
+UK professional registration is not required.

-Imperial College Healthcare NHS Trust organises tailor-made programmes for clinicians from around the world seeking to enhance their skills and knowledge.
-These programmes are offered to cater to different organisational or/and professional needs.
+We organise tailor-made programmes for hospital staff from around the world seeking to enhance their skills and knowledge.
+These programmes are offered to cater to different organisational and/or professional needs.

 We will work closely with you to design a transformative learning experience that aligns to your reality and expectations.
 The duration of the programme can be shortened or extended to suit availability and additional components or themes can be incorporated into a programme to meet organisation requirements.